-The elbow joint is commonly affected by sport and work-related overuse.
+The elbow joint is commonly affected by sports and work-related overuse.
 Tennis and golfer’s elbow are the most common conditions arising from such overuse.
-In the tennis elbow condition the tendons on the outside of the elbow generally tear with forceful repetitive pulling and gripping actions that involve wrist and finger extension.
+In the tennis elbow condition, the tendons on the outside of the elbow generally tear with forceful repetitive pulling and gripping actions that involve wrist and finger extension.
 Repetitive fine motions of the wrist and fingers with keyboarding and mouse use are also risk factors.
-Golfer’s elbow tendon injury is seen on the inside of the elbow and is a product of repetitive swinging, gripping, pushing motions that involve wrist and finger flexion.
-Weakness of the core and larger arm and leg muscles are often at the root of the elbow overuse.
+Golfer’s elbow tendon injury is seen on the inside of the elbow and is a product of repetitive swinging, gripping, and pushing motions that involve wrist and finger flexion.
+Weakness of the core and larger arm and leg muscles are often at the root of elbow overuse.
 The pain can come from osteoarthritis, overused tendons, and nerves that run through the elbow and are susceptible to chronic stress.

 Elbow joint and tendon problems are a common source of wrist and shoulder pain.

 Frequently, the injured area of the elbow is a victim of underlying instability.
 Dr. Kaplan utilizes the Hacket and Hamwell Method to treat the entire elbow ligament-tendon complex to promote joint stabilization and tendon repair.
 Unlike a more commonly used target-specific approach where just the tendon that hurts is injected, our technique restores stability to the areas around the injury.
-This not only allows for better healing of painful area but prevents recurrence of breakdown of the area in the future.
+This not only allows for better healing of painful areas but prevents the recurrence of the breakdown of the area in the future.

 Concentrated dextrose solution is the first line of our regenerative treatments.
 When injected around the ligaments and tendons of the elbow, it promotes ligament regeneration and small tendon tear repair.

 Stem Cell therapy is the most advanced regenerative technique available.
 Stem cells are extracted from either the bone marrow or fat and are immediately reinjected into the injured areas of the shoulder.
-Direct delivery of mesenchymal stem cells into the affected shoulder area allows for repair by growth of new healthy tissue.
+Direct delivery of mesenchymal stem cells into the affected shoulder area allows for repair by the growth of new healthy tissue.